-Born in Athens, Greece, but raised and educated in the United States, Cynthia is a citizen of both the Old and the New World.
-Having graduated from Dickinson College (BA cum laude, 2016) with a double major in Art Studio and Archaeology, and a minor in Art History, Cynthia received an MFA from the Pennsylvania Academy of Fine Arts (PAFA) (May 2019).
-She is bilingual in Greek and English with limited working knowledge of Italian and French.
-Throughout her college years (2012-2016), she was taught and worked in multiple fields of art such as drawing (in lead, ink, and charcoal), painting (acrylic and oil), photography (film and digital), sculpture (wood, plaster, welding), printmaking (paper and lithography), architectural and archaeological drawing.
-She also has many years of field experience in archaeology and museum work (drafting and conservation).
-During her two graduate studies, she balanced her private studio practice with various work studies involving Gallery work curating shows (Gallery 8), and Graduate Teaching Assistantships (Prof. Doug Martenson’s PT 201-01 Figure Composition undergraduate class; Mrs. Kaitlin Pomerantz's PB 525B – 01 Post-Bac Seminar for post-graduate students; Prof. Doug Martenson’s PT 200-01 Life Painting course, for upper class undergraduate students; and Prof. Anthony Ciambella's, LE 200-01 Materials & Techniques).
-Cynthia plans to study for a second Master's degree (MSc) in Conservation (Paintings and Frescoes).
+Born in Athens, Greece, raised in the United States, educated in both countries, Cynthia is a citizen of both the Old and the New World.
+Having graduated from Dickinson College (BA cum laude, gpa 3.70/4.00) with a double major in Art Studio and Archaeology, and a minor in Art History (2012-2016), Cynthia received an MFA from the Pennsylvania Academy of the Fine Arts (PAFA) (2017-2019) and an MA in Greek and Eastern Mediterranean Archaeology (grade 9.54/10) from the National and Kapodistrian University of Athens, Greece (Ε.Κ.Π.Α) (2020-2021), where she is currently a Ph.D. candidate in Classical Archaeology.
+Cynthia is bilingual in Greek and English with limited working knowledge of Italian, French, and German.
+Cynthia has been formally trained and creates artwork in multiple fields of studio art such as drawing (in lead, ink, and charcoal), painting (acrylic and oil), photography (film and digital), sculpture (wood, plaster, welding), printmaking (paper and lithography), architectural and archaeological drawing.
+She also has many years of field experience in archaeology and museum work (drafting and conservation) (2012-).
+During her graduate studies, she complemented her studio practice with curatorial experience in art galleries managing and curating shows, and teaching experience as graduate teaching assistant.
+She is the recipient of several academic distinctions and awards, and participated in several art exhibitions and competitions.
+Cynthia is currently a PhD candidate for Classical Archaeology at the National and Kapodistrian University of Athens and simultaneously an active artist preparing her first art exhibitions in Greece (Corinth, Nafplio, and Athens).